jasojone/jasojone/README.md

 👨‍💻 I'm working on...👨‍💻
 Founding the Cal Poly Pomona Student Developer Club, building a community and legacy.
 A Cloud Computing application that utilizes Artificial Intelligence, Computer Vision, Data Science, and Big Data with an emphasis on bettering the mental health of WFH Workers.
+A DIY Cold plunge, and to become an ICE MAN.

 ### Hey, thanks for stopping by.
 Have a great day!